Extraversion and introversion: Regional variation

 Some claim that Americans live in an "extraverted society" that rewards extravert behavior and rejects introversion.
 This is because the U.S. is a culture of external personality, whereas in some other cultures people are valued for their "inner selves and their moral rectitude".

-Other cultures, such as those in Japan, China and regions where Orthodox Christianity, Buddhism, Sufism etc. prevail, prize introversion.
+Other cultures, such as those in China, India, Japan, and regions where Eastern Orthodox Christianity, Buddhism, Hinduism, Sufism etc. prevail, prize introversion.
 These cultural differences predict individuals' happiness in that people who score higher in extraversion are happier, on average, in particularly extraverted cultures and vice versa.
+Despite this, extraverts are still seen as prototypical leaders in traditionally introverted cultures.

 Researchers have found that people who live on islands tend to be less extraverted (more introverted) than those living on the mainland, and that people whose ancestors had inhabited the island for twenty generations tend to be less extraverted than more recent arrivals.
 Furthermore, people who emigrate from islands to the mainland tend to be more extraverted than people that stay on islands, and those that immigrate to islands.

 In the United States, researchers have found that people living in the midwestern states of North Dakota, South Dakota, Nebraska, Minnesota, Wisconsin, and Illinois score higher than the U.S. average on extraversion.
 Utah and the southeastern states of Florida and Georgia also score high on this personality trait.
-The most introverted states in the U.S. are Maryland, New Hampshire, Alaska, Washington, Oregon and Vermont.
+The most introverted states in the U.S. are Maryland, New Hampshire, Alaska, Washington, Oregon, and Vermont.
 People who live in the northwestern states of Idaho, Montana, and Wyoming are also relatively introverted.

+A study comparing regions in the United States found that mountainous terrain was associated with lower extraversion.
+That study also asked people to choose whether they preferred mountains or the beach.
+People who chose mountains were less extraverted on average than people who chose the beach.